bigredpandas/bigredpandas.github.io/_posts/2023-01-28-Comparing_different_future_green_trucking_techs.md

 - fuel cell electric trucks green hydrogen price and vehicle cost are in comparison to battery electric trucks cost drivers relatively uncertain, as large scale green hydrogen nor (passenger) vehicle supply chains exist.

 For Techies: I built the app with the awesome pythonic tool [streamlit](htttps://streamlit.io){:target="_blank"}.
 Source code can be found on [Github](https://lnkd.in/eYMYUVX2){:target="_blank"}.
-Maybe I will do a small follow-up post on it.
+Maybe I will do a small follow-up post on the streamlit.

 Feedback very welcome, but as I built this in my freetime bugs and errors are probably in abundance ;)